GenAI Client 1.3.3-SNAPSHOT API

 -

-org.machanism.machai.ai- root package for the provider-neutral generative AI client API.- Defines the main integration surface for prompt execution, embedding requests, tool exposure, and usage monitoring.
+org.machanism.machai.ai- root package for the provider-neutral generative AI client API.- Groups the manager, provider, and tool infrastructure used throughout the module.

 - Serves as the stable entry point that insulates calling code from provider-specific client implementations.